-There's a place where your tadpoles can chill with adorable cats, hug giant stuffed animals AND mingle with wizards.
+There's a place where your tadpoles can chill with adorable kitties, hug giant stuffed animals AND mingle with wizards.
 At Universal Studios Hollywood, your tadpoles — as well as your whole frog squad — will have loads of fun.
 Today, we're going to show you our favorite ways to have a great time at the park with small children by exploring the best attractions at Universal Studios Hollywood for toddlers.

 Universal parks cater to an older and slightly different crowd than Disney.
 The majority of the rides are thrills, but more and more family-friendly experiences are being added.
 So read up on our tadpole-tested tips and then purchase your discount Universal Studios Hollywood tickets to get your trip started!
 Don't froget to download our Universal Studios Hollywood 1-Day Park Plan and check crowd levels during your visit.
 As they say in "the biz"... action!

 The Best Attractions and Entertainment at Universal Studios Hollywood for Toddlers

 Ride On ...
 But Look Out for Potentially Scary Rides